-- 1. Check that the handbrake is on and the gear lever is in neutral. - 2.
-When the engine is cold, pull the choke control out fully. - Always make a habit of depressing the clutch pedal until the engine fires normally.
+1. Check that the parking brake is on and the gear lever is in neutral (position "N" or "P", automatic transmission).

+2. When the engine is cold, pull the choke control out fully.

+3. Always make a habit of depressing the clutch pedal until the engine fires normally.

-- 4. Turn the ignition key to the starting position.
-Release the key as soon as the engine has started. - 5.
-Push in the choke until the best idling speed is obtained.
+4. Turn the ignition key to the starting po-

+sition.
+Release the key as soon as the engine has started.

+5. Push in the choke until the best idling speed is obtained.
 As the engine becomes warmer, push in the choke more and more.
 Drive for as short a period as possible with the choke out.
+Thanks to the air preheating device, the engine should be running smoothly soon after starting.